arfoll/rs232server/README.md

 rs232server splits hardware support into loadable modules.
 I've listed the hardware I've used the modules on and hardware I believe they should work on:

+Azur1 Service:
+CA receivers like the 351R (and maybe others) require padding for some of the codes and seem to be very strict on this.
+They however have way way better response codes so I made a seperate azur1 service and will modify that to support the 351R as best as I can.
+The codes are also a bit different between this series of amps and the 340R since there is tvarc inputs etc...
+Currently it's very very basic.

 Azur Service:
 All CA receivers should work apart from the 540R v1-2 (v3 should work) as they do not have an rs232 port.